Beeptionary/beeptionary.github.io/README.md

 When you create a pull request, it will be queued for a review.
 If we think that the word is good, we will add it to the Beeptionary.

+##Attention
+Before contributing, if you already have a fork(It gets created the first time you contribute), please make sure it's the latest version.
+If it's not then press "Fetch Upstream" button, it should be on the fork page.

 ### Example
 `<li>Beep - Pog</li>`